chebread/sajinpage/README.md

-# Sajin
+# Sajinpage

-> Sajin (pronounced /sɑdʑin/) shares photos and provides an intuitive photo view
+> Sajinpage (pronounced /sɑdʑin,peɪdʒ/) shares photos and provides an intuitive photo view
 > <br/>
 > This app is constructed by React and Supabase and deployed by Vercel